Frequently Asked Questions

 Despite What You Stated Above, Can I Still Use My Insurance to Pay for Therapy?

-Currently, I accept the following health insurances: Aetna, Blue Cross Blue Shield, Cigna, and Humana.
-If you choose to use any of them to pay for services, then you would be subject to their “rules,” which typically include deductible, copayment, and co-insurance amounts.
+Currently, I accept the following health insurances: Ambetter, Cigna, Humana, MultiPlan, Optum, Oscar, United HealthCare, and UMR.
+If you choose to use any of them to pay for services, then you would be subject to their “rules,” which typically include deductible, co-payment, and co-insurance amounts.
 I can check insurance benefits and submit claims on your behalf.

 Whether or not you decide to use insurance to pay for services, payment is due in advance or at the time of services.